-Mercedes-Benz Ranks Highest among Luxury Brands in New-Vehicle Sales Satisfaction in Taiwan
+Mercedes-Benz Ranks Highest among Luxury Brands in New-Vehicle Sales Satisfaction for Second Consecutive Year

 Following are additional key findings of the study:

 - Customers who closed their price negotiation within a month have a higher satisfaction level within the deal factor than those whose deal took longer than one month to complete (799 vs. 762, respectively).
 This year, 30% of customers closed the deal within a month—a decrease from 41% in 2016.